khlee369/Pytorch-Sketch-RNN/README.md

 ```

 ## Generate Samples
-create folder which name is outputs on root directory
+create folder which name is "outputs" on root directory
 ```
 $ python generator.py
 ```